Wisconsin's cheese country

 There are many places to stay in New Glarus; see Swiss at heart.

-Cost is $10 for those 13 and older and includes a gift pack of beers and Blumer sodas.
-There's also a museum to visit.
-Call 608-325-3191 to reserve.
+Cost is $12 for those 13 and older and includes a four-pack of beers or Blumer sodas.

 Cheese factory tours: Many factories offer tours; call Green County Tourism, 888-222-9111.